SoftwareAG/c8y-docs/content/device-integration/integration-tutorials-bundle/thin-edge-raspberry-pi.md

 2. Follow the steps in [Change configuration files via the platform](#change-configuration-files-via-the-platform).

-#### Step 7 Manage Log Files
+#### Step 7 Manage log files

-With thin-edge.io it is possible to request log files from a device by using the {{< product-c8y-iot >}} log request feature as a part of Device Management.
+With thin-edge.io it is possible to request log files from a device by using the {{< product-c8y-iot >}} log request feature as part of Device Management.

 This functionality is directly installed with the initial script.
 However, you must configure it in */etc/tedge/c8y/c8y-log-plugin.toml* and add the entries for the configuration files to be managed.